2019-2020 Housing Contract

 The Housing Contact, Residence Hall Handbook, and other College policies in the form posted online on the College’s website (http://barnard.edu) are the governing documents and the currently applicable policies and information.

-By accepting residency, the resident agrees that the College and its authorized agents and employees, including RL&H Primary Care Health Services, and Public Safety staff, may provide or secure medical care in the event of illness or injury that necessitates such care.
+By accepting residency, the resident agrees that the College and its authorized agents and employees, including RL&H Primary Care Health Services, and Community Safety staff, may provide or secure medical care in the event of illness or injury that necessitates such care.
 Medical care may include hospitalization, anesthesia, surgery, and/or other treatment.
 The resident agrees that the College is not liable for any costs or expenses associated with any medical care provided.
 The resident acknowledges that in the event of a health or safety emergency the College may release information about the resident to other persons or entities who may need this information to protect the health or safety of the resident or others.
 Any such disclosures shall be made consistent with the Family Educational Rights and Privacy Act (FERPA).

 Reserved Rights of the College